oelin/statistical-path-planning/README.md

 ## Introduction

 Multi-agent path planning (MAPP) is the task of finding efficient, collision-free paths for mutliple agents within a shared environment.
-It has numerous applications, from search and resue operations [[2]](#references) to game design [[3]](#references).
+It has numerous applications, from search and resue operations [[2]](#references) to game design.
 Conflict-based search (CBS) propsed by [[Sharon et al., 2015]](#references), is an optimal MAPP algorithm which uses a divide-and-conquer approach to achieve high efficiency.

 While CBS *is optimal*, it requires *complete* knowledge of the envrionemnt prior to planning.
 This can be problematic in scenarios where the environment is dynamic or unpredictable.
 To address this limitation, [[Qingbao et al., 2020]](#references) propose a statistical approximation of CBS using graph neural networks (GNNs) and imitation learning.
 They train a GNN to mimic the behaviour of CBS by predicting the actions agents will take given their local field of views (FOVs).

 In this project we take a similar approach, however find that GNNs are *not required* to mimic CBS effectively.
 We train a lightweight, 740-parameter logistic regression model to perform the same task with over 95% accuracy.
-This makes statistical path planning an attractive option for resource-constrained devices such as UAVs [[4]](#references).
+This makes statistical path planning an attractive option for resource-constrained devices such as UAVs.

 ## Dataset